Maintenance Maintenance — Can You Shock a Pool During the Day? Complete Guide

 1. Test water chemistry using a quality test kit like the Taylor K-2006.
 Record current free chlorine, pH, total alkalinity, and cyanuric acid levels.

-2. Calculate shock dosage based on your cyanuric acid level using the FC/CYA chart.
+2. Calculate shock dosage based on your cyanuric acid level using the all-in-one pool calculator.
 For CYA of 50 ppm, target shock level is 20 ppm free chlorine.

 3. Adjust pH if necessary.
-Optimal range is 7.4-7.6 for maximum chlorine effectiveness.
+The usual target range is 7.4-7.6, mainly for comfort and to protect surfaces.
 Use muriatic acid to lower or sodium carbonate to raise pH.

 4. Choose your shock type.
-Liquid chlorine (sodium hypochlorite) works best and doesn't add unwanted chemicals.
+Liquid chlorine (sodium hypochlorite) works best and adds only chlorine.
 Avoid calcium hypochlorite in hard water areas.

 5. Add chemicals with pump running.
 Pour liquid chlorine slowly around the pool perimeter, never in one spot.
-For a 20,000-gallon pool, expect to use 2-3 gallons of 10% liquid chlorine.
+For a 20,000-gallon pool, expect to use approximately 3 to 3.3 gallons of 12.5% liquid chlorine to reach 20 ppm from zero.

 6. Brush pool surfaces to distribute chemicals and prevent dead spots where algae can hide.